turbolytics/librarian/README.md

 ## What makes librarian Modern?

 - Librarian is distributed as a single binary with no external dependencies.
-- Librarian includes data oriented observability out of the box, including latency and completeness.
+- Librarian includes data-oriented observability out of the box, including latency and completeness.
 - Librarian is runnable as a daemon or as a batch process.

 ## What Makes libraian cloud-native?